zwong91/open-r1/README.md

 ## Installation

+**Note: Libraries rely on CUDA 12.1.
+Double check your system if you get segmentation faults.**

 To run the code in this project, first, create a Python virtual environment using e.g. `uv`.
 To install `uv`, follow the [UV Installation Guide](https://docs.astral.sh/uv/getting-started/installation/).